 Students interested in the Study Abroad program should make an appointment with their major advisor.
-They should then contact the Program Director who will provide the information they need about eligibility, procedures to be followed, types of programs approved by the University, credit transfers, etc. Semester programs are also available.
-For further information regarding the Study Abroad Program, please contact Dr. George Eisen, Executive Director, Center for International Education, Wayne Hall, 973-720-2976.
+They should then contact the Director of the Office of International Education who will provide the information they need about eligibility, procedures to be followed, types of programs approved by the University, credit transfers, etc. Semester programs are also available.
+For further information regarding the Study Abroad Program, please contact Dr. Jaime Ortiz, Executive Director, Center for International Education, Wayne Hall, 973-720-2976.